Flowable Migration Guide

 Step One: Validation

 The first step is to validate and adjust any existing BPMN models so they can be executed on Flowable's runtime engines.
 We provide Flowable Leap (see below) to aid with this, by either uploading BPMN model files or connecting it to a database with deployed BPMN process models.
 The tool will validate and highlight incompatibilities, if any.
-In many cases, you will not need to adjust your models.
+In many cases, you will not need to adjust your models, as Flowable's DUAL runtime technology can automatically convert many common legacy extensions.
+If unsupported legacy extensions are reported, some suggested changes may be provided.
+Make the changes to your BPMN models, either with a text editor or Flowable Design, then upload and validate them again.

 Step Two: Migrate database